threatwinds/api-docs/analytics/entity-details.md

 * **api-secret** header _string_ (optional)
   Your API secret.

-> **Note**: The `user-id` and `groups` headers are added automatically by the API gateway when required and should not be provided by the client.
+> **Note**: the `user-id` and `groups` headers are added automatically by the API gateway when required and shouldn't be provided by the client.

 * **id** path _string_ (required)
   The unique identifier of the entity you want to retrieve details for.

-> Note: You must use either the Authorization header OR the API key and secret combination.
+> Note: you must use either the Authorization header OR the API key and secret combination.

 ## Request